simonnickel/snap-swift-data/README.md

 # SnapSwiftData

-SnapSwiftData is a library to extend SwiftData with access to CoreData objects.
+This package improves interoperability between SwiftData and CoreData.
+Provides SwiftData with access to CoreData objects and Persistent History Tracking.

 > This package is part of the [SNAP](https://github.com/simonnickel/snap-abstract) suite.